Lab Director

 Alice Xia | CV

 Alice received a B.A. in Political Science from UC Irvine and an M.A. in Cognitive Science from Carleton University in Ottawa, Canada.
 She then worked as a Research Specialist for Sharon Thompson-Schill and Anna Jenkins at the University of Pennsylvania.
-She is interested in using behavioral, neuroimaging and computational methods to understand how memory and control systems act in concert to subserve the construction and use of cognitive maps for flexible social decision-making.
-Outside of the lab, she enjoys scouting out the best donut spots, (very slowly) learning how to play the guitar, and going on nighttime runs.
+She uses behavioral and computational methods to examine how people construct cognitive maps of social networks.

 Daantje de Bruin | CV